The downward spiral of depression and hopelessness … It starts with a

 - Depression is the biggest reason for absenteeism in students of all ages.

 - Depression in developing countries affects 15% of the population; the majority affected are women.

 - 80% of people experiencing depression are not being treated for it and 41% of those are too embarrassed to get help.

 - And most tragically,15% of patients suffering with severe depression will follow through and commit suicide.

 My heart truly goes out to these people, as it should.
 We are called to “bear one another’s burdens”.
-My prayer is that the body of Christ and its leadership would address the stronghold of depression in the same way we believe for physical healing, or any other need of deliverance.
+My prayer is that the Body of Christ and its leadership would address the stronghold of depression in the same way we believe for physical healing, or any other need of deliverance from oppression.
 I am very aware that at times medical intervention is required.
 For those who have been told otherwise, let me release you from any spirit of condemnation that the uninformed have placed on you, contributing to yet more depression.
 Those who suffer from a chemical imbalance or a brain injury can find wonderful help from medical sources.
 Jesus said, “They that are sick have need of a physician.”
 Go to your doctor, it’s ok.